denten-papers/xp-routledge/proposal.md

-Chapter 4 will deal with a cluster of practices that I unify under the rubric of "knowledge design": a sphere of scholarly activity that involves online critical edition-making, archive formation, digitization, creation of tagged corpora, collaborative annotation, and textual interface design.
+Chapter 4 will deal with a cluster of practices that I unify under the rubric of "knowledge design": a sphere of scholarly activity that involves online critical edition-making, archive formation, digitization, creation of tagged corpora, collaborative annotation, mapping, data visualization, and textual interface design.
 As with the previous chapter, my aim here is to show the continuity of these practices with traditional concerns in literary studies like textual criticism, print-making, and book design.

 Knowledge design, as I will then argue, is fundamental not only to the *study* of literature, but also to the material structure of the literary encounter,